monosource/radare2-explorations/intro/basics.md

 [0x004048c5]>
 ```

 Notice that the prompt changes.
 We are now exploring the memory map of **/bin/ls**.
 The value between parentheses is the current address position within the current file.
-Unless configured otherwise, this is the entry point of the binary.
+This is the entry point of the binary (unless radare is configured differently).

 ## Help!